BetterDiscord/docs/docs/plugins/basics/ui.md

 ## BdApi Helpers

+> [!NOTE]
+> This section is still being updated for the BetterDiscord v1.11.0 update!

 There are some utility functions from `BdApi` that help you build and display certain UI elements.
 Using them instead of building your own saves you code and helps ensure a consistent UI/UX for the end user across plugins.
 While they may work for a large range of cases, for advanced UIs (and ones not handled in `BdApi`) you will need to build your own.

 ### alert